 Do I need an appointment to come to the Writing Center?

 The Writing Center is open on a drop-in basis on Monday and Wednesday between 11-5 and Tuesday, Thursday, and Friday from 11-4.
 If the tutors are busy, you may have a short wait until one of the tutors can work with you.
-We also offer appointment hours from 5-7 pm on Saturday and Sunday.
+You may also schedule appointments on Saturday and Sunday.
 Click the following link to make an appointment.

 How can I prepare for my Writing Center session?